saltyrtc/saltyrtc-meta/Task-WebRTC.md

   excluded data channel ids by new values of the other client's list.
 * The *max_size* field MUST contain either `0` or a positive integer.
   If one client's value is `0` but the other client's value is greater than `0`, the larger of the two values SHALL be stored to be used for data channel communication.
 Otherwise, the minimum of both clients' maximum size SHALL be stored.
 The stored value SHALL be readable by user applications, so a user application can have its own message chunking implementation if desired.

+# Signalling Channel Handover

+TODO: [...] the connection to the server SHALL linger for a minimum of one second in case the close code `3003` is being used. [...]

+# Wrapped Data Channels

+TODO

 # Message Structure